JakubMartinka/jakubmartinka.github.io/_projects/2_project.md

 ---
 layout: page
-title: A Descriptor Is All You Need: Accurate Machine Learning of Nonadiabatic Coupling Vectors
+title: A Descriptor Is All You Need Accurate Machine Learning of Nonadiabatic Coupling Vectors
 description: with background image
 img: assets/img/diayn2.png
 importance: 1